signalogic/SigSRF_SDK/codecs_page.md

 * voplib supports two types of struct interfaces in [DSCodecCreate()](#user-content-dscodeccreate), CODEC_PARAMS and TERMINATION_INFO.
 See [API Interface](#user-content-apiinterface) below for more information

 * the dashed line indicates high-level pktlib APIs such as DSPushPackets() and DSPullPackets() available to user applications.
-For example pktlib API usage see the <a href="../mediaTest_readme.md#minimum-api-interface">mediaMin Minimum API Interface</a> and look for PushPackets() and PullPackets() in [mediaMin.cpp source code](https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp)
+For example pktlib API usage see the [mediaMin Minimum API Interface](https://www.github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#minimumapiinterface) and look for PushPackets() and PullPackets() in [mediaMin.cpp source code](https://www.github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp)

-* for data flow diagrams, see [telecom and analytics mode data flow diagrams](https://github.com/signalogic/SigSRF_SDK#user-content-telecommodedataflowdiagram) on the main SigSRF SDK page
+* for data flow diagrams, see [telecom and analytics mode data flow diagrams](https://www.github.com/signalogic/SigSRF_SDK#user-content-telecommodedataflowdiagram) on the main SigSRF SDK page

 <a name="TestMeasurementandInteroperation"></a>
 # Test, Measurement, and Interoperation